-5.1.
-Scalability results
+6.1 Scalability results

 The primary scalability experiment was done on the cathedral scene at 5 kHz.
 The experiment was executed on the Blue Waters supercomputer up to 16384 cores.
 The main purpose of this experiment is to understand the performance of MPARD at very high number of cores.
-Figure 5 shows the performance of MPARD on the cathedral scene for 1024 cores all the way up to 16384 cores.
+Figure 6 shows the performance of MPARD on the cathedral scene for 1024 cores all the way up to 16384 cores.
 With this kind of compute power, we are able to compute each time step on Cathedral in 0.19375 s for a 5 kHz scene.

 The Village scene also shows scalability up to 8192 cores.
-The dominating cost in the village scene is the computation time of the interfaces (Figure 7).
-We show sublinear scaling in this case, with compute times as fast as 0.6761 s per time step for a 1.5 kHz scene.
+The challenge in the Village scene is the compute time of the interfaces.
+We show sublinear scaling in this case, with compute times as fast as 0.6761 s for a 1.5 kHz scene.